 \section{Introduction}

-Modulating the properties of elastic media, whether in lattice or continuum form, in space and time has been a growing topic of interest in the field of phononic materials \cite{nassar2020nonreciprocity}.
-In its simplest form, a phononic crystal (PnC) represents a composite periodic structure of two or more materials with different elastic properties, which give rise to frequency bandgaps as a result of Bragg scattering and destructive interferences \cite{al2019dispersion}.
-The study of functionally graded PnCs with harmonically-varying stiffness profiles and the effect such profiles have on their band structures represent one of the earliest forms of (spatial) material modulation \cite{su2012influence,ansari2017analyzing}.
-Lately, the ability to achieve wave filtering using temporal modulations of material properties via real, even harmonic functions has been demonstrated \cite{trainiti2019time, Vila2017363}.
-In tandem, the notion of spatiotemporally modulated, or space-time-periodic, systems has been theoretically and experimentally utilized to break Lorentz symmetry, a form of continuous symmetry, and instigate nonreciprocal wave transmission, ranging in implementation from phononic crystals \cite{Nassar201710,attarzadeh2018non,trainiti2016non}, locally resonant metamaterials \cite{attarzadeh2018wave, attarzadeh2020experimental,nassar2017MM}, and stimuli-responsive materials \cite{Ansari17}.
+Modulating the properties of elastic media, whether in lattice or continuum form has been a growing topic of interest in the field of phononic materials \cite{nassar2020nonreciprocity}.
+In its simplest form, a phononic crystal represents a composite periodic structure of two or more materials with different properties, which give rise to frequency band gaps as a result of Bragg scattering and destructive interferences \cite{al2019dispersion}.
+This discrete periodic alternation of materials represents the most basic form of spatial material modulation.
+However, phononic crystals with harmonically varying stiffness profiles represent a different form of continuous modulation where the material change along the spatial coordinate follows a prescribed function, e.g., a sinusoid \cite{su2012influence,ansari2017analyzing}.
+Lately, the ability to achieve wave filtering using temporal modulations of material properties via real time-periodic functions has been demonstrated \cite{trainiti2019time, Vila2017363}, and the notion of spatiotemporal modulations has been theoretically and experimentally utilized to break Lorentz symmetry and instigate nonreciprocal wave transmission.
+These space-time-periodic systems have ranged in implementation from phononic crystals \cite{Nassar201710,attarzadeh2018non,trainiti2016non} and locally resonant metamaterials \cite{attarzadeh2018wave, attarzadeh2020experimental,nassar2017non}, to stimuli-responsive materials \cite{ansari2017application}.
 While stiffness is typically the modulation property of choice, given its accessibility and potential experimental tunability, similar studies have looked into the modulation of other inertial properties including mass \cite{huang2019mass, huang2020mass2} and angular momentum in gyroscopic structures \cite{attarzadeh2019gyro}.
-While all the previous efforts rely on real modulations of material property, the notion of using non-Hermitian modulations has been recently adopted particularly in stiffness-modulated waveguides in the form of odd, imaginary harmonic spatial functions \cite{riva2022harnessing}.
-Given the fact that such non-Hermitian modulations are invariant under the action of space-time reflection symmetry (both being forms of discrete symmetry), the resultant structures are known to be $\mathcal{PT}$-symmetric, where $\mathcal{P}$ and $\mathcal{T}$ denote parity and time reversal operators \cite{bender1998real}.
+While all the previous efforts rely on real modulation of material property, the concept of using non-Hermitian modulations has recently been adopted particularly in stiffness-modulated waveguides in the form of imaginary harmonic spatial functions \cite{Riva_non_Her}.
+Given the fact that such non-Hermitian modulations are invariant under the action of parity and time-reversal operators, the resultant structures are deemed to be $\mathcal{PT}$ symmetric.